Prince Igor: Performance practice

-In the West, the opera has often been given in languages other than Russian.
-For example, the 1960 recording under Lovro von Matačić is sung in German, the 1964 recording under Armando La Rosa Parodi is in Italian and the 1982 David Lloyd-Jones recording is in English.
-On the other hand, the 1990 Bernard Haitink and the 1962 Oscar Danon recordings are Western performances sung in Russian.
+Outside Russia, the opera has often been given in languages other than Russian.
+For example, the 1960 recording under Lovro von Matačić is sung in German, the 1964 recording under Armando La Rosa Parodi is in Italian and the 1982 radio broadcast of Opera North conducted by David Lloyd-Jones is in English.
+On the other hand, the 1962 Oscar Danon and the 1990 Bernard Haitink recordings are Western performances sung in Russian.